July 15/16, 2017

 - Additional meal tickets for either day: $20 per person (must be bought with a pre-registration package – no walk on lunch tickets sold)

-- The WALK-ON (On-site registration) rate is $85 per day (no weekend discount) and will include parking in the Porsche corral, lunch for two with unlimited soft beverages, eligibility for the raffles and door prizes, access to the ARPCA tents and race course.
+- Drive-Up (On-site registration) rate is $85 per day (no weekend discount) and will include parking in the Porsche corral, lunch for two with unlimited soft beverages, eligibility for the raffles and door prizes, access to the ARPCA tents and race course.

 NO DISCOUNTS APPLY TO WALK ON PRICING